Priyasunil26/Documentation/Documentation.md

 ## 4. Reset the Connection string to use restored PostgreSQL Database

-- If you selected Simple mode during startup configuration, there will be a single database; if you selected Advance mode, there will be three databases.
-For later use, write down the database name.
+- If you configured the database in Simple mode during startup configuration, there will be a single database or if you configured in Advance mode, there will be three databases which can be used at different locations.
 - To use the restored database, you'll need to reset the database on your Virtual Machine.
     Detailed steps can be found in the following documentation: [Reset Application Database on Windows](https://help.boldbi.com/utilities/bold-bi-command-line-tools/reset-application-database/#windows)

     **Note:** If you selected the Advance method in the startup configuration, when resetting the database, enter the Bold ID database name as the database name.
 - If you encounter issues with the Bold BI application after resetting, navigate to http://localhost:56573/ums/sites.
-Then, click on the three dots and select "Edit."
+Then, click on the three dots on the right and select "Edit".
 ![edit sites](images/editsites.png)
 - In the "Select Database" section, update the database name to match your server database, then click "Update."
 ![server DB](images/serverdb.png)